N. Porsenna: World War I

 The country joined the Entente following an August 1916 treaty.
 Upon the declaration of war, Porsenna volunteered for the Romanian Land Forces, and fought throughout the first Romanian Campaign, which saw Bucharest being conquered by the Central Powers.
 In October 1916, he was in Iași, a cadet of the local artillery school.
 He and Vinea were serving in the same battery as other men of letters: Alfred Hefter-Hidalgo, Ion Marin Sadoveanu, Ion Sân-Giorgiu, poet Alexandru Rally, and philosopher V. Zaborowski.
 This group sent its "warm regards" to Mihail Dragomirescu, who had been their university professor.
 While stationed there, Porsenna also happened to meet the fugitive Cătărău; according to Porsenna, they discussed Cătărău's desperation regarding the Romanians' defeats, and his intention of committing suicide with Porsenna's revolver.
 Porsenna notes: "I advised him to hurl himself into the Râpa Galbenă [gully], which carried the same chance of success.
 To my knowledge, he never did."
 Only published in magazines, Vulturul was picked up by the National Theater Iași in the 1917 season, with Constantin Nottara appearing as Michael.

 Porsenna resumed his career as an editor in March 1918, when Romania was considering capitulating to the Central Powers.
 His new daily, Arena, had contributions from Vinea, Perpessicius, Demostene Botez, and Pamfil Șeicaru.
 Literary historian I. Funeriu argues that the person actually in charge of the newspaper was "political con man" Hefter-Hidalgo.
-His management ultimately infuriated Vinea, who quit the enterprise.
+Hefter's management ultimately infuriated Vinea, who quit the enterprise.
 Arena was styled an independent newspaper—but was identified by the rivals at Mișcarea as a mouthpiece for Marghiloman, the new Prime Minister of Romania, and his Conservatives.
 This view is shared by historian Lucian Boia, who notes that "[Porsenna] was again looking toward Marghiloman, seen by him as a 'new man', tasked with reforming the country at large".
 As "Ionescu-Porsenna", he ran as a Conservative in the legislative election of May 1918, winning a term in the Assembly of Deputies (for Ilfov's Third College).
 An anonymous author report for the opposition newspaper Neamul Românesc, published in June, suggests that he spent his allocated speaking time monotonously reading from his own articles in Arena, "produc[ing] deep somnolence in the Chamber."
-Another one of speeches, held on July 23, lambasted the Ententist leader, Ion I. C. Brătianu, and scandalized the opposition.
+Another one of speeches, held on 23 July, lambasted the Ententist leader, Ion I. C. Brătianu, and scandalized the opposition.
 Mișcarea claimed that non-Marghilomanists simply left the hall, while also noting that Porsenna's speech was so exceedingly long that the stenographer on duty ran out of paper.